-Subsequent to the year ended April 30, 2018:
+Subsequent to the three months ending July 31, 2018:

-- a) The Company converted \$840 of convertible debentures for a total of 4,423,665 Common shares. - b) The Company, through its wholly owned subsidiary Abba Medix Corp., entered into an exclusive licensing agreement with Medicine Man Technologies Inc., one of the United States' leading cannabis branding and consulting companies, for deployment of its intellectual property and product lines (Three a Light ®, Success Nutrients ®, General Intellectual Property) into the Canadian marketplace.
+a) The Company converted \$105 of convertible debentures for a total of 552,630 Common shares and issued 17,650,540 shares to Medicine Man Technologies Inc. The Company, through its wholly owned subsidiary Abba Medix Corp., had entered into an exclusive licensing agreement with

+Medicine Man Technologies Inc., one of the United States' leading cannabis branding and consulting companies, for deployment of its intellectual property and product lines (Three a Light ®, Success Nutrients ®, General Intellectual Property) into the Canadian marketplace.
 The licensing agreement calls for payment of \$4,650 in the form of cash and stock for licensing of Medicine Man's intellectual property, product lines, and assignment of an existing Cultivation MAX agreement to Canada House.
 Under the terms of the transaction, Canada House will pay cash consideration, of which \$575 will be paid July 17, 2018, the effective date of the agreement, and \$575 will be payable no later than November 30, 2018.
 The remaining payment will be satisfied by Canada House issuing to Medicine Man an aggregate of \$3,500 worth of common shares in the capital of the Company.
-The Company and Medicine Man will exchange capital stock having an aggregate value of \$1,000 in the form of a stock swap to completed within 90 days of the closing date. - c) On May 22, 2018, the Company announced that it signed a Memorandum of Understanding (MOU) with The University of New Brunswick (UNB) to provide researchers with opportunities to pursue the health benefits of cannabis. - d) On June 27, 2018, the Company granted 2,000,000 stock options to its Chief Executive Officer pursuant to its stock option plan.
-Of the above options, 500,000 were issued as of June 27, 2018 at an exercise price of \$0.21, vesting immediately and expiring June 26, 2023.
-The remaining 1,500,000 options will be issued in three tranches of 500,000 on September 27, 2018, December 27, 2018 and March 27, 2019, respectively.
-Such options will be issued at an exercise price equal to the closing market price of the Company's common shares as of the trading day prior to issuance, will vest immediately at the time of issuance and will have a term of five years. - e) On July 23, 2018, the Company announced the immediate granting of 3,500,000 stock options, pursuant to the Company's stock option plan to new members of the executive team.
-Of the above options, 875,000 vest immediately on July 18, 2018, 875,000 vest on October 1, 2018, 875,000 vest on January 1, 2018 and 875,000 vest on April 1, 2019.
-Such options will be issued at an exercise price equal to \$0.20 and will have a term of five years.
+The Company and Medicine Man will exchange capital stock having an aggregate value of \$1,000 in the form of a stock swap to completed within 90 days of the closing date.

-- f) On July 23, 2018, the Company announced the immediate granting of 500,000 stock options to a Director that all vest on July 18, 2018.
-Such options have been issued with an exercise price of \$0.20 and have a five-year term. - g) On August 9, 2018, the Company entered into a settlement agreement with a former officer of the Company for prior services. - h) On August 10, 2018, the Company announced that, in connection with the resignations of the Directors, an aggregate of 2,950,000 stock options originally granted on December 22, 2017 at an exercise price of \$0.47 were cancelled. - i) On August 10, 2018, the Company announced that for services to the Company, cash payments of \$65 were approved and an aggregate of 950,000 warrants to purchase common shares were issued having an exercise price of \$0.20 and expiring on August 9, 2022. - j) On August 10, 2018, the Company announced that, in connection with the appointment of two new directors, an aggregate of 1,500,000 stock options to be granted effective August 10, 2018, having an exercise price of \$0.20 and a five-year term.
+- b) On August 9, 2018, the Company entered into a settlement agreement with a former officer of the Company for prior services. - c) On August 10, 2018, the Company announced that, in connection with the resignations of the Directors, an aggregate of 2,950,000 stock options originally granted on December 22, 2017 at an exercise price of \$0.47 were cancelled. - d) On August 10, 2018, the Company announced that for services to the Company, cash payments of \$65 were approved and an aggregate of 950,000 warrants to purchase common shares were issued having an exercise price of \$0.20 and expiring on August 9, 2022. - e) On August 10, 2018, the Company announced that, in connection with the appointment of two new directors, an aggregate of 1,500,000 stock options to be granted effective August 10, 2018, having an exercise price of \$0.20 and a five-year term.
 The options vest immediately.